-ECRs are risk-focused reviews of completed audit and other assurance engagements.
-The review assesses whether an engagement was performed in compliance with PwC Audit guidance, applicable professional standards and other applicable engagement-related policies and procedures.
+ECRs are risk-focused reviews of completed engagements covering, on a periodic basis, individuals in our firm who are authorised to sign audit, non-audit assurance or related services reports.
+The review assesses whether an engagement was performed in compliance with PwC Audit quidance, applicable professional standards and other applicable engagementrelated policies and procedures.
 Authorised public accountants and other persons responsible for engagements are subject to the reviews regularly.